Philosophers in the Schools

 Philosophy sessions create a community of philosophical inquiry — an intellectually safe environment, in which students develop confidence in expressing their own perspectives, listen to one another, and challenge and build on one another’s thinking.
 We are not teaching philosophy to young people — we are doing philosophy with them.
 These young philosophers come to appreciate that there are many ways to understand the world and that their own voices are uniquely valuable.

-This program has expanded to three high schools around the country, funded by a grant from the Whiting Foundation.
-PLATO hopes to launch similar programs in schools around the country.
+In recent years, the program has expanded to high schools around the country, funded by a grant from the Whiting Foundation.
+PLATO hopes to launch additional programs in elementary, middle, and high schools around the country.

 What Students Say